 I was discussing my work with a friend and was asked what were the main themes I talked about when I was on the stage.
 It made me think about how to present these core ideas in the simplest way.
 It’s probably too complicated for a series of tweets, but let’s see if these can be encapsulated in a blog post.
 If not, a major paper will have to be developed.
 After some ‘object oriented playing around’, here is what I have come up with.

-- The network era is as significant a societal shift as was the coming of the age of print, or the advent of written language.
-We are already over 150 years into the electrification of information and the foreshadowing words of Marshall McLuhan and others are becoming evident.
-Our relations with other people will change, as our villages become global.
+The network era is as significant a societal shift as was the coming of the age of print, or the advent of written language.
+We are already over 150 years into the electrification of information and the foreshadowing words of Marshall McLuhan — the medium is the message — and others are becoming evident.
+Our relations with other people will change as our villages become global.
 Our existing institutions will be inadequate to deal with these changes.
 Many of us will turn back to our tribal identities, but as long as the world remains networked, the shift to a new economy and a different form of society will continue.
 Nobody has the answers.
 Avoid those who say they do.

 Each of the four paragraphs has been unpacked and discussed on this blog or during my various speaking engagements.
 It is only in engaging further and implementing new ways of organizing, working, and learning that we will make progress.
 I have been fortunate to connect with many great thinkers and creators through this digital medium.
 Let’s keep the glass half-full and find ways to create a better networked society.